idristungub/Qurux/README.md

 <h1>Qurux</h1>
   <p>
     Welcome to Qurux!
-This application offers a fun and interactive way to test your knowledge of the Quran.
-With quizzes of varying difficulty levels, users can challenge themselves with easy and advanced questions.
-The project includes achievements and leaderboards, encouraging friendly competition and aiding in memorization of the Quran.
+This application will provide a fun and good understanding of the quran for those who already understand how to read the arabic language so beginner quran readers essentially.
+Try giving the audio a go if you misheard some of the words of a verse.
+Its mostly tailored towards muslims who have a memorisation difficulty so i made a place for them to learn and memorise the holy quran!
   </p>

   <h2>Features</h2>
   <ul>
     <li>Quizzes with Easy and Advanced difficulties</li>
+    <li>Quizzes from learning each chapter to learning each section also known as Juz</li>
     <li>Achievements for reaching specific milestones</li>
     <li>Leaderboards to compete with other users</li>
     <li>User authentication and profile management</li>